nrdave/dotfiles/README.md

 ### Zathura

 The reader (mainly for PDFs) I use on Arch (also Mint sometimes).
-The config just changes the text size depending on the yadm `Small_Screen` class.
+The config just changes the text size depending on the chassis type detected in .chezmoi.toml.tmpl.

 ## Miscellaneous Scripts